Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Computational results

 \subsection{Impact of the new valid inequalities}

-In this section, we evaluate the impact of the E-cuts of Section \ref{sec:E-cuts} on the performance of our DL-shaped algorithm on the 270 instances adapted from \citet{jabali2014partial}.
-We solve each instance with the implementation described in Section \ref{sec:implementation}, first with the E-cuts disabled, and then enabled.
+In this section, we evaluate the impact of our new valid inequalities on the overall performance of the DL-shaped algorithm.
+We solve the 270 instances adapted from \cite{jabali2014partial} with the implementation described in Section \ref{sec:implementation}, first with the E-cuts disabled, and then enabled.
 In Table \ref{Tab:Jabali_results}, the instances are grouped based on their number of nodes and vehicles.
 For example, 60\_2 refers to instances with $|N_0|=60$ nodes in which two vehicles must be used, i.e., $M=\{2\}$.
 For each variant of the algorithm and each group of instances, we report the number of instances solved to optimality, the average solving time (in seconds), the average optimality gap (in percentage), and the average number of nodes explored in the B\&B tree.
 For all experiments, we report average times and node counts based only on instances solved to optimality, and optimality gaps based only on instances that could not be solved within the time limit.
 Columns Time$^*$ and Nodes$^*$ of Table \ref{Tab:Jabali_results} report the average results of the DL-shaped algorithm with E-cuts on the instances that could be solved to optimality with both implementations.
+All the instances solved without E-cuts were also solved with E-cuts, so these two columns allow direct comparison with the Time and Nodes columns of the DL-shaped algorithm without E-cuts.

-The results of Table \ref{Tab:Jabali_results} show that the E-cuts substantially improve the overall performance of the algorithm.
+The results of Table \ref{Tab:Jabali_results} show that the E-cuts substantially improve the overall performance of our DL-shaped algorithm.
 Notably, their addition reduces the number of unsolved instances from 53 to 6.
 Furthermore, on the 217 instances that were solved by both versions of the algorithm, the E-cuts reduce the average solving time by a factor of more than 13, and the average number of explored nodes by a factor of more than 7.
 We highlight that these results are achieved based on the simple edge-set selection strategy described at the end of Section \ref{sec:E-cuts}, and that further refinement to this strategy might speed up computations even more.
-For the remainder of the experiments, the DL-shaped method is always implemented with E-cuts.
+For the remainder of the experiments, the DL-shaped method is always implemented with the E-cuts enabled.